resema/Notepad/_posts/2017-09-20-machine-learning-an-introduction.md

 ![learning_curve_bias.png]({{site.baseurl}}/images/posts/MachineLearning_AnIntroduction/learning_curve_bias.png)

 Learning curves can give us a feeling for the size of training data and the hypothesis we are choosing.
 At some point the bias remains at height even if we increase the training data set.
+For evaluation it is important that both errors are high.

 ### High Variance
 ![learning_curve_variance.png]({{site.baseurl}}/images/posts/MachineLearning_AnIntroduction/learning_curve_variance.png)

 There is a similiar effect regarding high variance.
 An overfitted graph will get stuck with high error with the cross-validation set, BUT it will constantly but slowly reduce.
 And there increasing the data set helps to improve the hypothesis.
+For evaluation it is important that there is a gap between cross-validation and test error.

 ![NN_overfitting.png]({{site.baseurl}}/images/posts/MachineLearning_AnIntroduction/NN_overfitting.png)